State of News

 Where Trust In The News Is Highest & Lowest

-It is important to note here that this data is based on citizens’ perceptions of the trustworthiness of media or news brands and that these scores are aggregates of subjective opinions.
-Analysts stress that this means that changes over time are often much influenced by “political and social factors as with the news itself."
+It is important to note here that the data shown in this chart is based on citizens’ perceptions of the trustworthiness of media or news brands and that these scores are aggregates of subjective opinions.
+Analysts stress that this means that changes over time are often much influenced by “political and social factors as narrowly about the news itself."

 Description